fodorbalint/PathMaker/readme0.md

-Calculate next step enter left and right for any AreaUp and Corner distance. (page 129) Extend 0720_3 case to any horizontal distance (page 180) Where CheckNearFieldSmallRel is used, is checking for mid across obstacle enough?
-Check if opposite empty fields should be disabled at certain rotations of the 4 single area rule groups.
+Calculate next step enter left and right for any AreaUp and Corner distance. (page 129) Extend 0720_3 case to any horizontal distance (page 180) Check if opposite empty fields should be disabled at certain rotations of the 4 single area rule groups.

 <b>Improvements:</b>

 Review rules if they have unnecessary rotations when disabling a field, fx. straight j = 2 enter later Review CountArea old and new algorithms
+Do not disable a possible field (and display the area) if the field is taken anyway (0725_4)

 <b>Display:</b>

 Should we display non-critical border movements in rules?
 Fx.
-0624 vs 0227_1 solutions (page 177-178) Indicate needed disabled fields in 11 x 11 rule representations?
+0624 vs 0727_1 solutions (page 177-178) Indicate needed disabled fields in 11&nbsp;x&nbsp;11 rule representations?
 New pictures where areas were displayed incorrectly.
 Cite page numbers when mentioning a rule
-Next step left/right areas could be shown
+Next step left/right areas could be shown in program Specify future line extension and connection rules on page 3?
-Change yellow background to blue for all second obstacles Non-breaking space in math expressions
-Arrow symbol in text

 <!---->

-Merge two cases with one that draws a future line with a blue background.
-Add future lines on page 144 (2034760)
+<b>Find example:</b>

+ReverseStair3Obtacles where nextX > 1 (case 1) or > 3 (case 2)

 <!--
 <img align="top" src="References/18665383.svg" width="9" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/rules/9/Triple Area Exit Down.svg" width="6" />